HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/swift/getting-started-swift-xrt.md

     A Python wrapper for the HEASoft xrtproducts tool, which generates light curves, images, and spectra from cleaned Swift-XRT event lists.

-    THIS DOES NOT CURRENTLY MAKE USE OF HEASoftPy DUE TO A BUG, AND INSTEAD ASSEMBLES AN XRTPRODUCTS COMMAND AND RUNS IT AS A SUBPROCESS IN A SHELL.

     :param str evt_path: Path to the cleaned Swift-XRT event list file.
     :param str out_dir: Path to the directory in which to save the output of the tool.
     :param str sreg_path: Path to the region file defining the source region.